Nepiki/Guides/Adventures-of-Dino-Riki-achievement-guide-roadmap.md

 **Conclusion**

 For gamers who are experienced in shooter games this game will give a mild challenge, but green shooter gamers will find it pretty hard and frustrating, especially the platforming sections where you must jump over lily pads or ravines, which is very poorly done.
-The key here is to memorize the enemy patterns, which is always the same, and avoid grabbing too much speed powerups, only one is sufficent to effectively dodge enemy attacks.
+The key here is to memorize the enemy patterns, which are always the same, and avoid grabbing too much speed powerups, only one is sufficent to effectively dodge enemy attacks.
 The good news is that all achievements can be earned on the first 3 stages except the story-related ones (finishing the stages)